python/cpython/Doc/library/configparser.rst

 interpolation.
 This means values can be preprocessed before returning them from ``get()`` calls.

-.. index:: single: %; interpolation in configuration files
+.. index:: single: % (percent); interpolation in configuration files

 .. class:: BasicInterpolation()